Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank: Semibrick pairs for the type preprojective algebra

-\begin{thm}[Theorem~\ref{main_D}] Let $W$ be type $A$, and consider a semibrick pair $\D\sqcup\U[1]$ for the preprojective algebra $\Pi_W$.
-If $|\D|+|\U|=n$ and $\D\sqcup\U[1]$ is pairwise completable, then $\D\sqcup\U[1]$ is complete (i.e., it is a 2-term simple minded collection).
-In particular, each collection of $n$ red and green arcs which pairwise satisfy the hypotheses of Proposition~\ref{arc_pairwise_compat} can be drawn together in a noncrossing arc diagram. \end{thm}
+\begin{cor}[Corollary~\ref{Main_C}, Part 1] Let $W$ be a Weyl group of type $A$ and consider a semibrick pair $\D\sqcup\U[1]$ for the preprojective algebra $\Pi_W$.
+Then $\D\sqcup\U[1]$ is a 2-term simple minded collection if and only if $|\D|+|\U|=n$. \end{cor}